|There are several ways to procure goods and services depending on what is being purchased and the dollar amount and/or

 Formal Solicitation $75,000 +

 FSU Regulation 2.015 requires that all purchases with a Total Contract Value that exceed $75,000 shall be competitively procured by Procurement Services, except under certain circumstances as outlined in the Regulation, Procurement policy, and these procedures.
 (See Authorized Exemptions).
 Requisitioning departments without specific delegated authority MAY NOT, under any circumstances, issue formal solicitations without coordinating with Procurement Services.
-The Attorney General has ruled that attempts to split items among different Requisitions to keep the total below the competitive solicitation threshold is against FSU Procurement Regulation FSU-2.015, Board of Governors Regulation (BOG) 18.001 and Florida Statute 287.057 (9) and is prohibited.
+Attempts to split items among different Requisitions to keep the total below the competitive solicitation threshold is against FSU Procurement Regulation FSU-2.015, Board of Governors Regulation (BOG) 18.001 and Florida Statute 287.057 (9) and is prohibited.
 FSU utilizes two primary methods of competitive solicitation:

 1. Invitation to Bid